 Covered Services

 Hospital services or care rendered to a patient, both In-Patient and Out-Patient, in order to diagnose, alleviate, correct, cure, or prevent the ones or worsening of conditions that endanger handicap, or result in overall illness or infirmity.
+Qualifying patients will not be billed more that AGB (Amount Generally Billed) for emergency or other medically necessary care.